ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 Regardless of what method you used to push your changes, do the following to create the GitHub PR:

 #.
-Go to the GitHub reposity, where you will see an entry for your pushed branch.
+Go to the GitHub repository, where you will see an entry for your pushed branch.

 #.
 If the pushed branch resolves an issue, in its description, type ``Resolves #``
    and select from the list of issues that appears.